djguzmanc/djguzmanc.github.io/README.md

 ## State of the art

 Informally the antialiasing can be defined as throwing the detail but, _carefully_.
-So, if you have thrown the detail how do you recover it?, well, there are a few techniques:
+So, if you have thrown the detail how do you recover it?, well, there are a few easy techniques:

 ### Point sampling

+It is the easiest one, but as fast as you recover an image the lower detail you get.

+### Bresenham lines

+Not better than point sampling, but gives more detail.

 ### Box filtering

+Introduces the pixel gradient, removing the binary idea of a pixel ( it is black or it is white ).

 ### Weighted filtering

+As an improvement for box filtering, ir gives a better result, but sacrifices time.

 <!---